-Finally, if you enjoy your cocktails, nopal cactus may actually help combat hangover symptoms when it is consumed before you start drinking alcohol.
-While not fully understood, researchers believe that the severity of hangovers is related to inflammation caused by impurities in alcoholic beverages and the byproduct of alcohol metabolism.
-Therefore, researchers suggest that prickly pear extract may aid in alleviating a hangover by reducing the inflammatory response in the body.
+Finally, if you enjoy your cocktails, nopal cactus may help combat hangover symptoms if you consume it before you start drinking alcohol.
+While not fully understood, researchers believe that inflammation caused by impurities in alcoholic beverages and the byproduct of alcohol metabolism are the culprits for severe hangovers.
+Researchers suggest that prickly pear extract may aid in alleviating a hangover by reducing the inflammatory response in the body.

 The oil of nopal cactus has been linked to some amazing benefits, thanks to the vitamin E and antioxidants that are naturally found in certain parts of the plant, including the seeds.
 Some claims suggest that the oil contains antibacterial and anti-viral properties too.

-In addition to being used as a food source and building material, the nopal cactus has found its way into the world of beauty and skincare.
-Brands like bareMinerals and Puristry put nopal extract in their cleansers and lotions, citing its anti-inflammatory, hydrating, and barrier-boosting qualities.
+In addition to being a food source, the nopal cactus has found its way into the world of beauty and skincare.
+Brands like bareMinerals and Puristry put nopal extract in their cleansers and lotions, citing the cacti's anti-inflammatory, hydrating, and barrier-boosting qualities.